-Philadelphia Workers' Compensation Lawyer
+Philadelphia Workers' Compensation Attorney

 Workers' Compensation law allows an injured worker to settle his or her claim for a lump sum payment.
-The value of a Workers' Compensation is dependent upon the average weekly of the injured worker and the severity of the injury, although, unlike Personal Injury law the severity of the injury is less important than the average weekly wage.
+The value of a Workers' Compensation is dependent upon the average weekly wage of the injured worker and the severity of the injury, although, unlike Personal Injury law, the severity of the injury is less important than the average weekly wage.
 Insurance companies will generally pay between two years and five years of compensation depending on how serious the injury is and the likelihood of an injured worker returning to work.
-For instance, if an injured worker has an average weekly wage of $677.00 his or her compensation rate would be $489.00 per week.
-One year of compensation at that rate is $25,428.00, plus, the cost of medical treatment related to the work injury.
+For instance, if an injured worker has an average weekly wage of $677.00, his or her compensation rate would be $489.00 per week.
+One year of compensation at that rate is $25,428.00, plus the cost of medical treatment related to the work injury.
 If an injured worker is not interested in receiving weekly compensation checks from the insurance company it might make sense to settle the case for a lump sum.
 The thought of receiving a lump sum payment is very attractive, however, it is important to bear in mind that when insurance companies settle cases they like to settle the entire case.
 That means that they do not like settling the wage loss portion of the case and keeping the medical portion of the case open.
 The reason for this is that insurance companies like certainty.
 They do not like the idea of having to pay an unknown amount of money for an unknown amount of time.
 In some cases, the insurance company will agree to pay medical costs for a certain period, but this is not particularly common.

-Workers' Compensation Philadelphia Lawyer
+Workers' Compensation Philadelphia Attorney

 This content was written on behalf of Greg Prosmushkin.